beameio/beame-sdk/README.md

 * Sign arbitrary data with any of your certificates
 * Check signatures of arbitrary data
 * Encrypt arbitrary data so that only a specified entity can decrypt it
-* Decrypt arbitrary data, that was sent to one of the entities you own (encrypted with one of your public keys)
+* Decrypt arbitrary data that was sent to one of the entities you own (encrypted with one of your public keys)

-# Beame.io SDK

-# Installing Beame.io SDK
+## Beame.io SDK Bash shell

-	npm install -g beame-sdk

 Bash completion is available, run `beame` to see instructions.

 ## If current shell version does not support auto completion, please follow instructions below (mostly relevant for MacOS):
-First ensure, that your bash version is 4.3 or higher (`echo $BASH_VERSION`).
+First ensure that your bash version is 4.3 or higher (`echo $BASH_VERSION`).
 If not - upgrade it.
-Care to replace *4.3.46* from snippets below by your new bash version.
+Take care to replace *4.3.46* from snippets below by your new bash version:
 	`brew update && brew install bash`
-Add new shell to available shells
+Add new shell to available shells:
     `sudo bash -c 'echo /usr/local/Cellar/bash/4.3.46/bin/bash >> /etc/shells'`
-Change to the new shell
+Change to the new shell:
     `chsh -s /usr/local/Cellar/bash/4.3.46/bin/bash`

 Open new terminal and run: